7 Best Sticky Note Apps for Mac in 2026 (Tested)

 Key features to look for in a sticky note app

-Before diving into the rankings, here's what separates a good sticky note app from a mediocre one:
+Before diving into the rankings, here is what separates a good sticky note app from a mediocre one:

 Always on Top / Fullscreen visibility.
 If you work on a MacBook, you work in fullscreen.
-A sticky note that disappears in fullscreen is a sticky note you can't use 80% of the time.
+A sticky note that disappears in fullscreen is a sticky note you cannot use 80% of the time.
 This is the single most important differentiator.
+For a deep dive into how always-on-top works on macOS, including the window level system, see our dedicated guide.

 Global hotkey with instant launch.
-You should be able to create a note from anywhere on your Mac — any app, any Space — with a single keyboard shortcut.
-If it takes more than a second to open, you'll stop using it.
+You should be able to create a note from anywhere on your Mac with a single keyboard shortcut.
+If it takes more than a second to open, you will stop using it.

 Markdown support.
 Power users format their notes: headings, bold, code blocks, lists.
 Raw Markdown is fine for some, but WYSIWYG Markdown (live-rendered formatting) is the gold standard.